viltgroup/minium-social-bot/README.md

  * Pass Turing Test
  * In the best case scenario you can drive a "Social Media Manager" out of work !

+## Submission

-**Submission:** Submit your code, some screenshots or video of Minium in action is also a plus to the email minium@vilt-group.com with `SINFO2017` as the subject.
+Submit your code (github link or compressed file), some screenshots or video of Minium in action is also a plus to the email minium@vilt-group.com with `SINFO2017` as the subject.
 Don't forget to add your details: name, student number and contact.

+Limit date for code submissions is **26 February 2017**.

+## Reward

-**Reward:** The reward for the most creative solution is a **Google Chromecast !**
+The reward for the best solution is a **Google Chromecast**!
+We will evaluate:

+* Creativity
+* Good coding practices

 ## Getting Started